magiblot/tvision/README.md

 ### Linux

 * Ncurses-based terminal support.
-* Mouse and key modifiers support on the linux console.
+* Mouse and key modifiers support on the Linux console.
 * Overall better display performance than SET's or Sergio Sigala's ports.
 * Simple segmentation fault handler that gives you the chance to 'continue running' the application if something goes wrong.

 There are a few environment variables that affect the behaviour of all Turbo Vision applications: